INS Kalvari (S23)

 INS Kalvari (S23) was the lead vessel of the of diesel-electric submarines of the Indian Navy.
 It was the first ever submarine inducted into service by the Indian Navy.
 The submarine was laid down on 27 December 1966 as B-51 of the Soviet Navy by Novo-Admiralty at Galerniy Island, Leningrad.

 Overview

 The submarine was launched on 15 April 1967 and competed on 26 September 1967.
 The submarine was commissioned by the Indian Navy on 8 December 1967 at Riga, Soviet Union.
 The Navy celebrates Submarine Day annually on 8 December to commemorate this occasion.
+When the submarine arrived in Bombay, the service docks were not yet ready to accommodate the submarine.
+When the 1971 Indo-Pakistan war broke out, Kalvari was under refit and did not partake in operations.

 The submarine was decommissioned in 1992.

 Kalvari is the Malayalam word for tiger shark, a deep-sea predator in the Indian Ocean.
 The name symbolizes agility, strength and predatory power.
 The tiger shark (Galeocerdo Cuvier) is a species of requiem shark which are found in tropical and temperate waters.